kaist-cp/helpdesk/README.md

 - **Always, strongly prefer asynchronous communication**: the receiver is not required to reply promptly.
   If you can say something asynchronously, please do it so as early as possible.
   For example, you want Jeehoon to review your document, please send it to him as soon as you finish writing it.
 Don't wait for the meeting time to come.
+  Please address Jeehoon's comments as soon as possible, and when it's done, please notify him of the progress.

 - Even for asynchronous communication, try to reply within 12 hours.